pierwill/OpenChicago/guide/punctuation.rst

 #.
 Do not put a period in titles or section titles.

 #.
-The period is always placed inside the quotation marks, and inside the parentheses when the matter enclosed is an independent sentence and forms no part of the preceding sentence; otherwise outside
+Periods are always placed inside the quotation marks.

      The Terms of Service use the word "privacy."

+#.
+Periods are always placed inside the parentheses when the matter enclosed is an independent sentence and forms no part of the preceding sentence; otherwise outside.

+     Eric said he had paid the vendor.
+(He hadn't.)

+   When the parentheses form part of the preceding sentence as a whole, put the period outside (as, for instance, here).

      When two parentheses form part of the preceding sentence, put the period outside (as, for instance, here).

-     When two parentheses form part of the preceding sentence, put the period outside (as, for instance, here).

 Exclamation Point
 -----------------

 #.
 The exclamation point is used to mark an outcry or an emphatic or ironic utterance.
-They should be used sparringly, but do not be afraid of exclamation points!
+Some people don't like them, but do not be afraid of exclamation points!

 #.
 Exclamation points are best used in documentation to express joy or warning.